This post may contain affiliate links indicated with a *. Read the full disclosure here

 Upcycle an adult t-shirt into a romper or a dress with this sewing pattern in toddler and baby sizes.
 There are three views with lots of different options.

 I’m so excited to share this pattern with you!
 The Upcycled T-Shirt Romper and Dress pattern comes with six baby and toddler sizes and three views.
-Use the code “happyday” to get 20% off until April 23rd!
-The first FIVE patterns purchased will be sent a t-shirt kit free of charge!

 I came up with the idea for this pattern SEVEN years ago.
 I had a beautiful baby boy and I wanted to sew for him, but I wanted to use what I had.
 I had a bunch of leftover t-shirts that inspired the idea of making a romper.
 I figured out how to reuse the neckline and sleeve hem.
 I made a bunch, shared a free romper pattern in size 6 mos, and then left it at that.